SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 	cat $genomes | awk -v hp="$hp" '{if($0 ~ ">") print $1"_"hp ; else print $0}' >> SO002_diploid.canu_r1_m2.fa
 	done

-Now perform the same pilon polishing steps as previously using the diploid genome 'SO002_diploid.canu_r1_m2.fa' <br/>
+Now perform the same pilon polishing steps, as previously, using the diploid genome 'SO002_diploid.canu_r1_m2.fa' <br/>
 Easily you can just swap 'haploid' for 'diploid' <br/>
 Resulting in 'SO002_diploid.canu_r1_m2_p3.fa' <br/>
 One easy way to check the the illumina reads are properly aligning to their haplotype assembly is by checking how coverage per contig will be approxamitely half what it was compared to the haploid merged assembly. <br/>